BSO

 My Grandfather laughed, "Sorry old padre, but if you'll notice I have a gun and you do not, and I'm taking this book back to America with me."
 Then he walked to his jeep carrying the Book of Devine and returned to the base.

 That night my Grandfather went to the tavern with his friends for a night of drinking, and as he walked there he kept thinking that he saw a shadowy figure behind him just out of view.
-When he got to the bar he saw a small shape slip in the door just behind him.
-Looking in the direction the figure went he recognized the old monk seated in the corner.
-There he sat and stared at my Grandfather from across the room the whole evening, making it difficult for my Grandfather to relax and enjoy himself.
+When he got to the bar a small shape slipped in the door just behind him.
+Soon my grandfather recognized the old monk seated in the corner.
+He tried to ignore him, but he monk just sat and stared at my Grandfather from across the room the entire evening, making it difficult for my Grandfather to completely relax and enjoy himself.
 Finally at closing time my Grandfather went up to him demanding, "What are you doing here?
 Leave me alone!"

 "Give me the Book of Devine." the old monk solemnly stated.
-My Grandfather refused and returned to the base.
+My Grandfather sternly refused, left the bar and returned to the base.

-The next morning, as my Grandfather left the base, a little down the road he saw a familiar figure standing by the side of the road.
-"Old man, this is a military installation!
+The next morning, as my Grandfather drove away from the base, and a little down the road he saw a familiar figure standing by the side of the road.
+"Old man," my grandfather exclaimed, "this is a military installation!
 What are doing here?"

-"You know why I am here." the old monk stated.
+"You know why I am here." the old monk solemnly stated.
 "Give me the Book of Devine."

 "Go away you old fool!" my Grandfather ordered.
 "Leave me alone!"

-But every day for the next week, when he left in the morning and when he returned at night, there would stand the old monk.
-Whenever he went to the tavern, there the monk would appear sitting in the corner.
+But every day for the next week, when he left in the morning and when he returned at night, there by the base would stand the old monk.
+Whenever he went to the tavern, there the monk would soon appear sitting in the corner.
 Always when my Grandfather confronted him he would make the same, solemn demand.

 "Give me the Book of Devine."

 Soon it became time for my Grandfather to leave to return to America.
-As he left the base driving the jeep carrying him to the waiting plane, as always there was the monk waiting down the road, only this time he was standing in the middle of the street, blocking the way.
+As he left the base for the last time, driving the jeep to the waiting plane, there as always was the monk waiting down the road, only this time he was standing in the middle of the street, blocking the way.

 "Get out of the road, you idiot!" my Grandfather commanded.
 "Or I'll run you over!"